domus123/Neural-Network-Algorithms/README.md

 #Neural Logic
 * Hebb Algorithm and Perceptrons implemented for Robotic Class.
-* This was writted in Common Lisp.
+* This was writted mostly in Common Lisp.
 * Created by Lucas Guerra.
 * Contact lu.guerra7508@gmail.com .